 Participation: All students start with 0 participation points.
 Points may be taken away for violations of class rules, tardies, unexcused absences, and other actions that distract from the learning environment as determined by Mr. Berrett.
 I will not alert students to when these points are lost.
 They will appear on their grade with a note as to the reason for loss.

 Late Work: The assignments given in class are intended to help students learn the material.
 All assignments are due the class period after they are assigned.
 Pay attention to the late work deadlines announced and posted in class.
 Turning in or making up work after the deadline will be at the discretion of Mr. Berrett and points may be lost for being past the deadline.

 Extra Credit: I do NOT offer extra credit.
 If you are not earning the grade you desire then you will need to make up tests, and/or assignments.

-Cheating: Any student caught cheating will receive a 0 score on the assignment and may be referred to the administration.
+Academic Dishonesty: Any student caught cheating will receive a 0 score on the assignment and may be referred to the administration.
 Plagiarism is cheating.
 Having your phone out during the test (even if you are done and turned it in) is considered cheating.

 If you have any questions, please don’t hesitate to contact me.
 It is best to email me any questions that you may have, as I am quicker to respond to emails than to phone calls.
 I can respond to emails during class time more easily than phone calls.